trixi-framework/TrixiParticles.jl/docs/src/visualization.md

 ![image](https://github.com/user-attachments/assets/194d9a09-5937-4ee4-b229-07078afe3ff0)

 #### Visualization with Macro
-To simplify the visualization of your particle data in ParaView, we've prepared a macro.
-This macro scales the particles using the `particle_spacing` attribute.
+To simplify the visualization of your particle data in ParaView, you can use a macro.
+This macro automates the manual steps in the previous section to a single click of a button.
+Install the macro as follows.

 1. **Save the macro code** (see below) as a `.py` file, e.g. `PointGaussianMacro.py`.
 2. Open **ParaView** and go to the top menu: